xxsreexx00/FashionHouseTemp/README.md

 # Unity Class for Fashion students:
-This space contains some materials related to the Unity course for the course of Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
+This space contains some materials related to the Unity course of Data Science and Immersive Technologies for Fashion E-Commerce at the University of Bologna.
 You can find here a Unity project, slides of the course, and some links to the useful tutorials.

 ## Table of contents
 * [Explaining the Unity project](#Explanation)